 Based on primary data, it's evident that horse gram is a major pulse crop cultivated by farmers in the study area.
 Predominant challenges include poverty and existing debts among farmers, prompting them to sell their produce at reduced prices in local markets.
 Additionally, the proximity to forested areas presents a challenge, with elephants and wild pigs causing significant damage to fields, resulting in substantial losses, and growers facing many obstacles in marketing their produce.

 Hence, there is a need to conduct a study on horse gram in Krishnagiri District, focusing on examining marketing efficiency and identifying constraints in selling the crop with the following specific objectives: 1.
-To compare and analyze price spreads and marketing efficiency across various channels of horse gram distribution.
-2. To analyze the constraints faced by producers in the marketing of horse gram.
+To compare and analyse price spreads and marketing efficiency across various channels of horse gram distribution.
+2. To analyse the constraints faced by producers in the marketing of horse gram.

 Material and Methods:

+Sampling technique

 A multi-stage random sampling method was conducted to select sample farmers.
 Krishnagiri district, renowned for its horse gram cultivation in Tamil Nadu, was chosen as the study area.
 Denkanikottai taluk was selected based on its area, ranking first among other taluks.
 Four villages were purposefully selected due to the highest area under horse gram cultivation within Denkanikottai taluk.
 From each of these villages, 30 farmers were chosen.
 Additionally, a total of 30 intermediaries from both local and Salem markets were randomly selected for inclusion in the study.